Skip to main content

 Most importantly, however, if a patient lacks the adequate amount of tooth tissue required for the veneer material to bond, or if you have unhealthy tooth enamel, placing veneers may not be possible.
 To determine your eligibility for veneers, schedule a consultation with us by clicking here.

-What are the Different Types of Veneers?
+What are the different types of Veneers?

 There are two types of veneers: porcelain and composite.
 Porcelain veneers are the most durable option and can last for 10-20 years before needing touch-ups or replacements.
 Composite as a material is not as strong as porcelain, so they may not last as long before needing follow-up care.
 While both serve the same purpose and are designed to look just like your natural teeth, they still have distinct differences.
 One may benefit you more than the other, depending on your needs and aesthetic goals.